-Everything you need to know about renting a bus for your wedding.
+Everything you need to know about renting a charter bus for your wedding.

-To avoid the price surging that occurs with last minute bus rentals, rent your wedding shuttle bus no later than 4 months in advance.
+To avoid the price surging that occurs with last minute bus rentals, rent a bus no later than 4 months in advance.
 If your special day is scheduled any time between April and June, you’ll be competing with prom and graduation, so book even earlier!
-Bus.com makes it easy to book your bus as early as possible.
+Bus.com makes it easy to rent a bus as early as possible.
 When you have your date, best-guess-guest-list, and locations, get a quote with our online booking tool.
 Our Book Now, Pay Later option lets you book your wedding transportation, then wait to pay until 21 days before your big day.

 What type of bus should I rent for my wedding shuttle bus?